Unidata/nexus-IaC/ansible/roles/testing/README.md

 ### Details of use

-`test.sh` is derived from the aforementioned script.
+`test_in_docker.sh` is derived from the aforementioned script.
 We've simplified it by dropping support for all Linux distros except 'ubuntu1604'.
 We've also done some light refactoring and documentation additions.
 Finally, we've added support for running a separate playbook that includes tests only.